unspecific/training/BSidesDFW2022/Intro_to_Wireshark-Inspecting_Wifi/README.md

 * Laptop needed for hands on.

-Introduction
+## Introduction
 - RedTeam Exercise with the Goal of monitoring the network, without leaving fingerprints on that Network
 - Wireshark (formally Ethereal) for Analyzing the traffic and different protocols
 - Always another way

+## Goals
+- Wireshare UI
+- Find WiFi Network
+- Identify traffic necessary to get WiFi "password"
+- Crack that Password
+- Monitor WiFi network without being seen
+- Identify interesting and useful traffic

-Installation
+## Installation
+- Tools
-- tools
+  - iwconfig/ipconfig/ip
   - Wireshare (Wireshark.org)
+  - airomon-ng
-  -
+  - aircrack-ng

-Running Wireshark
+## Running Wireshark
 - Root vs User
+- CLI vs Alt-F2

-Monitor/Promiscuous  Mode
+## Interface Mode
+- Standard vs Promiscuous vs Monitor
+  - Standard - Only what is meant for you + Broadcast
+  - Promiscuous - All IP traffic on your subnet that is delivered to you
+  - Monitor - All network traffic that you can see (dependent on frequency)

-UI Basics
+## UI Basics
+- Zones in Wireshark
+  - Packet List
+  - Packet Details
+  - Packet Bytes
+- Preferences
+  - Layout
+  - Name Resolution
+- Capture Options
+  - Output
+  - Options

-Wireshark Display Filters vs Capture Filters
+## Wireshark Display Filters vs Capture Filters

-WiFi Basics
+## WiFi Basics

-Capturing a Handshake
+## Capturing a Handshake

-WiFi Passwords vs PSK
+## WiFi Passwords vs PSK

-WiFi Session Keys
+## WiFi Session Keys

-Network/WiFi Monitoring
+## Network/WiFi Monitoring